Why It’s Time to Stop Fearing AI - Fleximize

 Many businesses are recognising the opportunity that AI presents, but customers will continue to have a need for human interaction

 Indeed, in many cases, automation democratises the ability of workers at all levels to create value.
-And, despite the rapid growth of technology, a recent report by Gartner outlines that 89% of companies now believe the customer experience is the most important benchmark by which they are judged.
+And, despite the rapid growth of technology, 90% of businesses have stated they have made customer experience their focus.
 This figure demonstrates the importance of humans in the workplace.

 Although there’s no doubt AI will change the goalposts of traditional jobs, by using computer power to automate high-volume tasks such as data entry and email, there’s no replacement for human interaction – particularly, I’d argue, when purchasing big ticket items in verticals such as auto or finance.